-There are five different parts to this approach:
+There are five different parts to permission management in Graylog:

 Teams and Sharing provides organizations with large user groups and multiple teams accessing Graylog to manage their own content on a day-to-day basis more efficiently.
 By giving individual teams and users control over their own content needs, these features reduce the time administrators spend responding to access and dashboard requests.

 First, Graylog syncs with your organization’s authoritative identity source, such as Active Directory or LDAP, so that users are automatically provisioned into Graylog with the appropriate rights and permissions.
 Then, Graylog auto-populates access using the current roles and AD or LDAP groups, reflecting the organizational permissions structure.
 However, organizations can still manually manage access and permissions if necessary.

 Second, Graylog Operations users can create Teams that can be easily found through a natural language search.
 For example, you can create teams such as “Security Team,” making it easier to find users with similar data needs.
 Graylog Operations leverages your authoritative identity source to populate Teams.
 The Teams functionality allows you to separate users into smaller groups within the organization, containing dashboards and reports to those assigned Teams and reducing informational noise generated from an excess of reports.

 For smaller teams, the lack of Group Mapping has little impact.
 Group Mapping and Teams primarily prevent an overabundance of reports showing up in Users’ streams and dashboards.
 For smaller organizations using Open Source, removing this functionality has little impact.
 For Operations customers, Group Mapping and Teams enables them to reduce the proliferation of reports across all users, confining information to those who need it, reducing noise, and enhancing security.